codingPhuc/IRL-learning-value-2/collage/Golden  West/Golden West Community College.md

 your id card is the library card
 you can only brow your book for like 2 hour at a time

-#Todo_question
-- [ ] do you have the part ranger parking pass ?  where you can park at different location ?
+- [x] do you have the part ranger parking pass ?  where you can park at different location ?

 ## IT help desk